 Top Dog provides incentive for your customers to participate in league play.
 Their achievements are recognized and celebrated by agility titles conferred for each dog’s performance in competition.

-If you would like to participate in Top Dog Agility Players league competition contact Bud Houston at Houston.Bud@gmail.com.
+If you would like to participate in Top Dog Agility Players league competition contact Melissa Wallace at firstname.lastname@example.org.
 We will endeavor to help you get your league competition up and running smoothly.